-(c) berm the landfarm to prevent run-on and run-off of rainwater; and
+(eb)accept only exempt, hydrocarbon oilfield-contaminated soils generated berm the landfarm to prevent run-on and run-off of rainwater; and (dc)

-(d) post a sign at the facility listing the operator's name, small landfarm registration number, location, expiration date and an emergency contact telephone number.
+(ed) post a sign at the facility listing the operator's name, small landfarm registration number, location, expiration date and an emergency contact telephone number.

-(3) Waste management standards.
-The operator shall biopile or spread and disk all contaminated soils in twelve inch or less lifts for condensate containing soils and eight inch or less lifts for crude oil contaminated soils within 72 hours of receipt.
-The operator shall ensure that the chloride concentration, as determined by EPA method 300.1, does not exceed the registration limit, prior to adding an additional lift.
+Waste management standards.
+The operator shall biopile or spread and disk all (3) contaminated soils in twelve inch or less lifts for condensate containing oilfield wastessoils and six to eight inch or less lifts for crude oil containing oilfield wastescontaminated soils six inch or less lifts within 72 hours of receipt.
+The operator shall conduct treatment zone monitoring to ensure that the TPH concentration of each lift, as determined by EPA SW 846 method 8015M or EPA method 418.1 (or other EPA method approved by the division), does not exceed 2500 mg/kg and that the chloride concentration, as determined by EPA method 300.1, does not exceed-1000 mg/kg the registration limit, prior to adding an additional lift.
 The maximum thickness of treated soils in any landfarm cell shall not exceed two feet and 6400 cubic yards.
 The maximum quantity biopiled shall not exceed 6400 cubic yards.
 No small landfarm and/or biopile shall exceed 2 acres in area.
-When that thickness is reached, the operator shall not place additional contaminated soils in the small landfarm.
+When that thickness is reached, the operator shall not place additional oil field wastecontaminated soils in the small landfarm.
 The operator shall treat the soils by disking, or turning biopiles, as appropriate, at least once a month and by watering and addition of bioremediation enhancing materials when needed.

-(4) Record-keeping requirements.
-The operator shall maintain records reflecting the generator, the location of origin, the volume and type of waste, the date of acceptance, and the hauling company for each load of oil field waste received.
+Record-keeping requirements.
+The operator shall maintain records reflecting the (4) generator. the location of origin, the volume and type of waste, the date of acceptance, and the hauling company for each load of oil field waste received.
 In addition, the operator shall maintain records of the facility's remediation activities in a form readily accessible for division inspection.
 The operator shall maintain all records for five years following closure of the small landfarm.

-Small landfarm closure:
+Small landfarm closure: (5)

-(a) Closure performance standards and disposition of soils.
-If the operator achieves the closure performance standards specified below, then the operator may return the soil to the original site of generation, leave the treated soil in place at the small landfarm or, with prior division approval, dispose or reuse the treated soil in an alternative manner.
+Closure performance standards and disposition of soils.
+If the operator (a) achieves the closure performance standards specified below, then the operator may return the soil to the original site of generation, leave the treated soil in place at the small landfarm or, with prior division approval, dispose or reuse the treated soil in an alternative manner.
 If the operator cannot achieve the closure performance standards within three years from the date of registration, then the operator shall remove all contaminated soil from the landfarm and properly dispose of it at a permitted landfill, unless the division authorizes a specific alternative disposition.
 The following standards shall apply:

-(i) A field sample of soils shall be tested using OCD approved OVM methodology to determine a total organic vapor level of less than 100 ppm or soil samples shall be collected and sent to an approved laboratory and tested for benzene and BTEX, as determined by EPA SW-846 method 8021b.
-Benzene must not exceed 0.2 mg/kg and BTEX must not exceed 50 mg/kg;
+(i) -A field sample of soils shall be tested using OCD approved OVM methodology to determine a total organic vapor level of less than 100 ppm or soil samples shall be collected and sent to an approved laboratory and tested for benzene and BTEX, as determined by EPA SW-846 method 8021b.
+Benzene must not exceed 0.2 mg/kg and BTEX must not exceed 50 mg/kg; Benzene, as determined by EPA SW 846 method 8021B, shall not exceed 0.2 mg/kg.

-(ii) The TPH-GRO + TPH-DRO combined fraction, as determined by EPA SW-846 Method 8015M, shall not exceed 2500 mg/kg or else the operator shall demonstrate that the bioremediation endpoint, as defined in Subparagraph (a) of Paragraph (7) of Subsection G of 19.15.2.53 NMAC has been achieved by submittal of at least two sampling results, 30 days apart.
+The TPH-GRO + TPH-DRO combined fraction, as (ii) determined by EPA SW-846 Method 8015M, shall not exceed 2500 mg/kg or else the operator shall demonstrate that the bioremediation endpoint, as defined in Subparagraph (a) of Paragraph (7) of Subsection G of 19.15.2.53 NMAC has been achieved by submittal of at least two sampling results, 30 days apart.